-For more information on PSoC 5 programming, refer to the PSoC 5 Device Programming Specification.
+For more information on PSoC 5 programming, refer to the application note PSoC 5 Device Programming Specifications.

 Cortex-M3 debug and trace functionality enables full device debugging in the final system using the standard production device.
 It does not require special interfaces, debugging pods, simulators, or emulators.
 Only the standard programming connections are required to fully support debug.